diogotcorreia/master-thesis/docs/content/ch02-background.typ

 accurately resolve function calls of untyped objects.

 Despite its drawbacks,
-given the problem at hand
+given the problem at hand,
 it is very capable of discovering calls to the global builtins `getattr` and `setattr`, and is therefore useful for this degree project.